npg70/galbreath-old/sources/campbeltown.md

 > Gunner Dan Galbraith, c/o Mason, Mill Street - 201st Anti-tank Battery, R.A.

+## Page 355

+> ...Pilot Officer John Galbraith of Polliwilline Farm, Southend, was reported in
+> August 1942 as probably the first Kintyre man to cross the Atlantic by air.

 ## Page 365

 From Campbeltown War Memorial, World War 2: